Py-Contributors/awesomeScripts/ping_checker/README.md

 -f or --fortnite for Fortnite
 -d or --dota for Dota 2
 -l or -lol for League of Legends
+-he or -heart for HearthStone
+-ho or --hots for Heroes of the Storm
+-w or --wow for World of Warcraft
+-s or -star for Starcraft 2
 -o or -overwatch for Overwatch

 ```bash